Rosuav/StellarisHackery/README.md

 path="mod/Hackery"

 - Console output?
+Works in some contexts, not others
 - Console commands?
+Can't seem to create my own
+- Add button to window??
 - Change tooltip?
 - Show total diplo weight across all galcom members
 - Show your weight as a percentage